 If you want to get a better idea of the platforms before throwing yourself in with the professionals, these are some of the characteristics which you should consider when seeking influencers for your brand:

-They are in line with your brand
+How to find influencers whose content image is in line with your brand

 “Usually it’s me who selects the brands because I like their products … I don’t say yes to everything, I accept work from brands whose products I genuinely like.
 I’m not going to showcase something which I myself wouldn’t wear.”